nschoch/nschoch.github.io/_pages/advising.md

 I am available to help with:

 * Loan sizing and refinance analysis helping you determine if now is a good time to refinance your property
-* Loan request presentation and package preparation that provides lenders with the information needed to give you the best loan terms
-* Cash flow analysis and forecasting
+* Pointing you in the right direction to find a lender for your property
 * Desktop valuation of your property
 * Developing alternative resolution strategies and restructures for troubled loans
 * General discussion of your commercial real estate capital needs and investment objectives

 Contact me and we'll talk about your needs.
+The initial 30-minute consultation is free.

 <i class="fas fa-phone" aria-hidden="true"></i>&nbsp;&nbsp;&nbsp;Call or text me (760) 201-6758